Search by Keyword

 (John Lennon – Paul McCartney)

 “I don’t think we ever try to establish trends.
 We try to keep moving forward and do something different.”
-This quote from Paul McCartney in 1966 typifies the insistent ‘forward movement’ attitude that became The Beatles creed, especially from that year onward.
-While seemingly every move they made musically did indeed become the new “trend” by being imitated by anyone desirous of making their mark on the charts, their objective was simply to be innovative for innovations’ sake.
+This quote from Paul McCartney in 1966 typifies the insistent "forward movement" attitude that became The Beatles creed, especially from that year onward.
+While seemingly every move they made musically did indeed become the new “trend” by being imitated by anyone desirous of making their mark on the charts, their objective was simply to be innovative for innovation's sake.

 Unwittingly, they topped themselves by taking the previous step forward of “Yesterday,” with its string quartet backdrop to Paul’s acoustic guitar and solo vocal, to the giant leap of a double string quartet playing a classically written score put together by Paul and producer George Martin and no Beatles instrumentation whatsoever.
 This did not start a “trend,” as it were, but only made the competition drop their jaws in awe, leaving everyone in the dust!
 “Eleanor Rigby” appeared as the master stroke that revealed The Beatles as above and beyond all of their contemporaries.
-No doubt the song would sky-rocket to the top of YouTube (http://www.galaxyninja.com/youtube/) if it was released in more recent times.

 Gravestone with the name "Eleanor Rigby" as found in Woolton Cemetary, Liverpool

 The story starts simply enough from, as Paul’s book “Many Years From Now” attests, him beginning to write the song in the “little music room” in the Asher home at 57 Wimpole Street, London, where he was staying as a live-in guest with his then girlfriend Jane Asher.
-While many other Beatles classics were at least partially composed in this room (including “I Want To Hold Your Hand”), this one had much more work to be done to it before he deemed it complete.
+While many other Beatles classics were at least partially composed in this room (including “I Want To Hold Your Hand”), this one had much more work to be done to it before being deemed complete.

 “I was sitting at the piano when I thought of it,” Paul remembers, “just like the comedian Jimmy Durante.
 The first few bars just came to me, and I got this name in my head – Daisy Hawkins, she picks up the rice in the church where a wedding has been…Those words just fell out like stream-of-consciousness stuff, but they started to set the tone of it all, because you then have to ask yourself, what did I mean?
 It’s a strange thing to do: most people leave the rice there, unless she’s a cleaner.
 So there’s a possibility she’s a cleaner, in the church, or is it a little more poignant than that?
 She might be some lonely spinster of this parish who’s not going to get a wedding, and that was what I chose.
 So this became a song about lonely people.”